 The nurse at the counter explained I would not be allowed sedation as the surgeon wanted a good clear picture.
 I was slowly rolled into the darkness of the tomb-like tube.
 The orderly at the last second told me not to move and handed me a panic button like the round base of an aspirator which I tightly clenched in my right good hand and held against my tummy.
 Once inside the tube I heard loud sounds of clashing metal against metal which I liked as these sounds were distracting.
 I heard Warren’s voice in my head repeat it’s only going to take 15 minutes then my own voice said this isn’t so bad I think I can actually do this.
-I felt a little excited and still scared as I began conducting my own relaxation therapy, relaxing my arms, legs and counting down from 10 to 1 slowly trying to relax more with each count.
+I felt a little excited and still scared as I began conducting my own relaxation therapy, relaxing my arms, legs, and counting down from 10 to 1 slowly trying to relax more with each count.

-Then I was gently being lifted in the warm Mexican waves of my last vacation and then totally relaxed I mentally returned to the tube and I started to panic feeling trapped inside the tube, thinking that it had been longer than 15 minutes and they weren’t wheeling me out.
-I squeezed the panic button and they quickly wheeled me out of the tube and into the open.
-The technician stated that I had done it and they got a good picture!
+Then I was gently being lifted in the warm Mexican waves of my last vacation and then totally relaxed.
+I mentally returned to the tube and I started to panic feeling trapped inside the tube, thinking that it had been longer than 15 minutes, and they weren’t wheeling me out.
+I squeezed the panic button, and they quickly wheeled me out of the tube and into the open.
+The technician stated that I had done it, and they got a good picture!
 I was so relieved and feeling triumphant I had faced a great fear and won.
 I felt like someone especially capable.
 I was floating in my victory and no one said a word as I was silently pushed back into the elevator.

 A small Asian woman stepped into the elevator holding a beautiful bouquet of orchids.
-I told her how gorgeous the bouquet was and she handed me one flower.
+I told her how gorgeous the bouquet was, and she handed me one flower.
 I took this as a reward for my valor.
 I felt happy and suddenly relaxed as I was rolled back into my room.
-My physical therapist, Lisa knocked gently and walked to my bedside and told me I had a physical therapy session in an hour.
+My physical therapist, Lisa knocked gently and walked to my bedside, and told me I had a physical therapy session in an hour.
 Vampires were instantly piercing my right arm with needles of different colored ink.
 I remembered from college about CAT scans providing contrast by inserting different colors of ink into the veins and with heat it improved the picture with contrast, but I didn’t know any more than this.
 Feeling confused but aware of my newly-discovered self-pride and respect I was again mummified back onto the same metal gurney and wheeled back into the elevator for a CAT scan.

 Down we went again back to the same MRI tube and I panicked as they started to wheel me into it again.
 I had a strong impulse to grab onto the tube entrance.
 I didn’t understand how it worked.
-The technician calming assured me that it was open inside.
+The technician calmly assured me that it was open inside.
 So I collapsed into myself as I was wheeled through an opening into a dark, open room.
 As I passed through the opening to the tube I glimpsed swirling colored water rotating around the entry.
 It was over in a matter of seconds but this time I was angry back in my room.
-With my right arm still lined up with needles, Lisa returned me to my physical therapy session which I performed well and Carolyn was there waiting for me in the gym with news from work and she described how she and Diana were seeing my patients and that some of my patients would not be returning.
+With my right arm still lined up with needles, Lisa returned me to my physical therapy session which I performed well and Carolyn was there waiting for me in the gym with news from work, and she described how she and Diana were seeing my patients and that some of my patients would not be returning.

 Again I felt depleted of hope for the future and fell into a deep depression.
 When I returned to my room my first sight was Christopher sitting and waiting for me.
 Suddenly, my hope and joy were back and I know that he saw my face light up the minute I saw him.
 It was good for both of us,